ldrobnik/ldrobnik/README.md

 ### Hi there

 My name is Łukasz, and I’m a technical and fiction writer.
-In my spare time, I code web apps.
+In my spare time, I develop web apps.

 ### Technical writing